UM-Embedded2425/C-Compiler/Assembler/README.md

 - `lex/`: Source code containing the lexical analyzer

 ## To-Do List
-- ## Parser
+    ### Parser
--- [x] Create a structure for the symbol table
+    - [x] Create a structure for the symbol table
--- [x] Utils functions for searching and adding symbols into symbol table -- [ ] Codify step 1 and 2 of code generation
+    - [x] Utils functions for searching and adding symbols into symbol table
+    - [ ] Codify step 1 and 2 of code generation
--- [ ] Fill grammar conditions with instructions
+    - [ ] Fill grammar conditions with instructions

-- ## Lexer
+    ### Lexer
--- [x] Define identifiable elements and test
+    - [x] Define identifiable elements and test
--- [ ] Return tokens to the parser
+    - [ ] Return tokens to the parser